We are providing regular update emails to our brewery members. If you would like to receive these updates contact us here.

 PPE Marketplace –The Association of Washington Business (AWB) has created a new website dedicated to helping businesses find the PPE’s they need to safely reopen, and a Business Toolkit to help prepare physical spaces for reopening and assist in communicating new health and safety protocols with employees and customers.
 The site is free to use and available to all Washington businesses.
 You can see the new website at www.reboundandrecovery.org.

-May 11, 2020 – Phase 2 Guidance for Brewery/Restaurant/Tavern Reopenings – Governor Inslee released guidance for Phase 2 “restaurant/tavern” reopenings.
-Phase 2 includes all breweries, regardless of license type.
-The guidance issued also applies to restaurants, taverns, wineries, distilleries, coffee shops, juice bars, and other like food and beverage establishments.
+May 11, 2020 – Phase 2 Guidance for Brewery/Restaurant/Tavern Reopenings: Phase 2 includes all breweries, regardless of license type.
 In order to reopen in Phase 2, businesses must comply with the outlined requirements.
 A link to Phase 2 requirements and a memo outlining what types of businesses are included can be found here.
-Note that, statewide, we are currently in Phase 1.
-Some small counties meeting state criteria have been approved to move to Phase 2.

 - Breweries may produce and distribute beer